wabbajack-tools/mod-lists/noise/readme.md

 ## Introduction

-NOISE is a light Modlist designed to be built upon by users, with enhanced graphics, mechanics, and immersion, while staying true to the original vision of Skyrim mechanics; basically, Skyrim ++.
+NOISE is a Modlist designed to be built upon by users, with enhanced graphics, mechanics, and immersion, while staying true to the original vision of Skyrim mechanics; basically, Skyrim ++.

-This Modlist has high compatibility with modded player homes, quests, etc.

-While Lexy’s LotD is fully featured, patched and smashed (and the best Modlist ever), there is little room to add your own mods without in-depth conflict resolution.

-This Modlist allows for you to add what mods you would like (within reason), as long as you take the time to understand how modding works.
+This Modlist has high compatibility with modded player homes, quests, etc. that allows for you to add what mods you would like (within reason), as long as you take the time to understand how modding works.

 **REQUIRES NEXUSMODS.COM PREMIUM ACCOUNT**

 ## Getting Started

-This process requires `88`GB of hard drive space and takes a few hours depending on your internet and computer speed.
+This process requires `93`GB of hard drive space and takes a few hours depending on your internet and computer speed.
 Installing on an SSD is recommended.

 Download `Wabbajack.exe`.
 This can be found in the [#builds](https://discord.gg/AzS3dw2) channel in the [Wabbajack discord](https://discord.gg/AzS3dw2).